 Managing after the design

-The next step was the estimating process, which, like many landscapers, Brown didn’t have a process for.
+The next step was the estimating process, for which, like many landscapers, Brown didn’t have a process.
 He and an employee built kits in an Excel spreadsheet to make the bidding and estimating process easier.
 But, like Brown’s original point, it was a lot of time being wasted doing the bidding process.